m-h-s-m-h-s/Product-Description-Paraphrase/README.md

 ## 🚀 Features

 - **Simple & Clear Output**: Automatically generates shorter, easier-to-understand versions of product descriptions
-- **One-Step Process**: Just paste your description and get an instant paraphrase - no options to configure
+- **One-Step Process**: Just paste your description and get an instant simplification - no configuration needed
-- **Smart Simplification**: Uses gpt-5-nano to maintain meaning while using simpler language
+- **Smart Simplification**: Uses gpt-5-nano to maintain exact meaning while using simpler language
+- **No Added Information**: The AI is instructed to never add details not in the original
 - **Interactive CLI**: Clean command-line interface with colored output for easy reading
 - **Enterprise-Ready**: Built with TypeScript, comprehensive error handling, and structured logging
 - **Secure Configuration**: Environment-based API key management with validation